adamsdenniskariuki/bucketlist/README.md

     - Navigate to the installation folder in the shell

-    - In the shell create the environment using: virtualenv -p python3 virtual_env
+    - Create the environment in the shell using: virtualenv -p python3 virtual_env

     - Install all the dependencies in the shell using: pip install -r requirements.txt

-    - Edit config.py with the necessary changes
+    - Edit config.py with the necessary configurations

     - Run data base migrations using the following commands

         - python3 ./manage.py db init

         - python3 ./manage.py db migrate

         - python3 ./manage.py db upgrade

     - Run the app using python3 ./run.py

-    - Use curl or Postman to test the API
+    - Use Curl or Postman to test the API

 # API Endpoints